Home

 Professional Wrestling Fandom Experiences

-Dr. Nicole Yang (University of Sussex) and I explore the fandom experiences of pro-wrestling fans and communities.
+Dr. Nicole Yang (University of Western Australia), Prof. Robin Canniford (University of Bath), and I explore the fandom experiences of pro-wrestling fans and communities.
 Professional wrestling captures our interest as a consumption context that is a unique blend of athletic performance, theatre, stunt acrobatics, and rock show.

 Materializing Localness in Food Consumption at Home and Work

-Alongside Dr. Paul Driessen, Dr. Marleen Hermans and Ms Carlijn de Smet (Radboud University), we investigate not only what “localness” means to consumers, but how this quality is materialized in home and work food consumption contexts.
+Alongside A/Prof. Paul Driessen, Dr. Marleen Hermans, and Dr. Csilla Horvath (Radboud University), we investigate not only what “localness” means to consumers, but how this quality is materialized in home and work food consumption contexts.
 This project is a collaboration with Oregional, a Dutch agricultural cooperative, and is supported by European Commission funding (Europees Landbouwfonds voor Plattelandsontwikkeling).

 (back to top)